White houses with tile roofs, Cusco, Peru

 The ‘Alternative’ Rainbow Mountain was definitely an attraction that didn’t disappoint!

-Limo: Dig out your least wrinkly shirt and head over to this swanky eating option.
+Limo: Dig out your least wrinkled shirt and head over to this swanky eating option.
 Most likely a wee bit out of your backpacker budget, but worth every penny.
 With a dining room overlooking the Plaza de Armas and a full sushi and pisco menu, you won’t be disappointed!

-Getting to Cusco:
+Getting to Cusco

-Where to head next?
+Where to Go Next:

-Nasca: Always wanted to lay your eyes on the famous Nasca Lines?
+• Nasca: Always wanted to lay your eyes on the famous Nasca Lines?
 These ancient geoglyphs in the Peruvian desert have been puzzling archaeologists for years.
 In Nasca, you can take a short flight to see the 10,000 lines in all their glory.

-Arequipa: Peru’s southern city of sophistication.
+• Arequipa: Peru’s southern city of sophistication.
 Only eight hours away by bus, head here for incredible food and access to some of the world’s most dramatic scenery – volcano treks and canyon hikes.

-Lima: The capital of Peru is not necessarily close by, but many travellers head here after their stop in the city of Cusco for onward travel to other locations in South America.
+• Lima: The capital of Peru is not necessarily close by, but many travellers head here after their stop in the city of Cusco for onward travel to other locations in South America.

 1 thought on “Cusco, Peru – Travel Guide”